Last Updated on June 21, 2023

 Treatment for Insulin Resistance

 Observing the treatment effects may however take a while.
-As little as 5-10% loss of weight may have substantial beneficial effects on your health (such as preventing diabetes, heart disease, etc.) With successful treatment (lifestyle measures or medications), women with PCOS may experience normal menses and may ovulate (contraception may be a requirement if there is no need for pregnancy).
+As little as 5-10% insulin resistance weight lost may have substantial beneficial effects on your health (such as preventing diabetes, heart disease, etc.) With successful treatment (lifestyle measures or medications), women with PCOS may experience normal menses and may ovulate (contraception may be a requirement if there is no need for pregnancy).

-This medicine may help lower blood sugar and blood insulin levels but does not cause weight loss.
+This insulin resistance medication may help lower blood sugar and blood insulin levels but does not cause weight loss.
 Side effects may include weight gain, swelling & fluid retention.
 This medication comes in as a recommendation when treating type 2 diabetes but is sometimes useful in Insulin Resistance, prediabetes, or even PCOS.